U.S. opens safety probe into Mercedes vans used for Amazon deliveries, ambulances - Up News Info

 In a March 16 complaint, a driver in Pittsburgh said the vehicle was turned off and in park and “it rolled backwards down a hill on top of someone’s car and could have killed someone … This is my second Amazon-branded Mercedes Sprinter accident on different vehicles, with the same exact faulty brake operating system.”

-A complaint in February from Manchester, Connecticut said the issue is with 2019 Sprinter vans rolling out of park after 10 minutes of idling.
-The complaint said it believe the issue is “potentially an extremely dangerous situation.”
+A complaint in February from Manchester, Connecticut, said the issue is with 2019 Sprinter vans rolling out of park after 10 minutes of idling.
+The complaint said it believes the issue is “potentially an extremely dangerous situation.”

 A preliminary investigation is the first step before NHTSA decides whether to upgrade its review to an engineering evaluation.
 NHTSA said “a rollaway vehicle with no operator behind the steering wheel could potentially strike pedestrians, moving or parked vehicles or buildings resulting in injury, fatality and/or property damage.”